 The Evolution & Lifecycle Of Quality Engineering In Software

-Software quality engineering has been undergoing a renaissance with organizations pulling out at all stops to prevent defects or catch them as early as possible.
+Software quality engineering has been undergoing a renaissance with organizations pulling out at all stops to prevent or catch defects as early as possible.

 All these combined form an emerging approach to quality engineering.